MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-virtual-entity-faq.md

 ### What do I do if the Finance and Operations Virtual Data Source Configurations option isn't available in my Microsoft Dataverse environment?

-During the setup of the virtual tables, you need to install the Dynamics 365 HR Virtual Table app, whicn adds the option for **Finance and Operations Virtual Data Source Configurations**.
-Steps for doing this in the **Microsoft Dataverse integration** page are outlined in the [Configure Dataverse virtual tables](https://docs.microsoft.com/dynamics365/human-resources/hr-admin-integration-common-data-service-virtual-entities#install-the-dynamics-365-hr-virtual-table-app) documentation.
+During the setup of the virtual tables, you need to install the Dynamics 365 HR Virtual Table app, which adds the option for **Finance and Operations Virtual Data Source Configurations**.
+For more information about installing the app in the **Microsoft Dataverse integration** page, see [Configure Dataverse virtual tables](https://docs.microsoft.com/dynamics365/human-resources/hr-admin-integration-common-data-service-virtual-entities#install-the-dynamics-365-hr-virtual-table-app).

-If the **Install virtual table app** action on the **Microsoft Dataverse integration** page doesn't complete successfully, the action can be performed from the Power Platform admin center.
+If the **Install virtual table app** action on the **Microsoft Dataverse integration** page doesn't complete successfully, you can perform the action in the Power Platform admin center.

 1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com).